SDunnells/SDunnells.github.io/index.md

 <img src="./assets/img/Grazioso Salvare Logo.png">

 As mentioned above, I have chosen to make multiple updates to one artifact rather than using a few artifacts.
 The artifact I chose to use was my project from CS-340.
 In this course, I was tasked with creating an application for Grazios Salvare, an organization that trains rescue animals.
-The application was to take a database of animals and display them in a datatable.
+The application was to take a database of animals and display them in a dataframe.
 I was also provided with a list of criteria that are considered when animals are selected for different types of rescue.
-The client wanted each of these types of rescue to be an option when sorting the datatable.
-When one of these options is selected, the datatable needs to be filtered and only show animals that match the specified criteria.
+The client wanted each of these types of rescue to be an option when sorting the dataframe.
+When one of these options is selected, the dataframe needs to be filtered and only show animals that match the specified criteria.
 The client also requested that a map and a graph be added.
 The map would show the location of any selected animals so the user can see how far away the animal is.
-The graph was made to show the distribution of animals that were currently shown in the datatable.
+The graph was made to show the distribution of animals that were currently shown in the dataframe.
 I was able to complete all of this in the original project, but I wanted to go back over this and see what I may do differently now that I have more experience.

+* * *

 ## Category 1: Software Engineering and Design